andre-st/dotfiles/GAMING.md

         regular Sw. feels cheaper ("Switch bending", "joystick connectivity issues", "loose/wobbly Joy-Con rail connection", "sharp edges/poor moulding of plastics on controllers")
 - silent, device-fan not noticable
 - sound with and without headphones is ok
-- price ok (200 EUR + 70 EUR for storage expansion, screen protector, grips for hand cramps)
+- price ok (200 EUR + 70 EUR for reasonable accessories such as storage expansion)
     - although 2015 hardware and expensive (non-used) physical games; _Aya Neo_ nice but triple the price,
       _Analogue Pocket_ sexy but limited,